ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsubsection{Visualization of Multi-turn Dialog}

-Figure~\ref{fig:multi-turn-dialog} presents the multi-turn dialogue capabilities of ForgeryGPT.
-It demonstrates that ForgeryGPT can accurately assess the authenticity of images and generate forgery masks.
+Figure~\ref{fig:multi-turn-dialog} illustrates the multi-turn dialogue capabilities of ForgeryGPT.
+It demonstrates that ForgeryGPT can accurately evaluate the authenticity of images and generate corresponding forgery masks.
 Moreover, it is capable of engaging in interactive dialogue to precisely identify forged objects, specify forgery regions, determine forgery type, and provide a summary of the forgery details.
-This interactive capability highlights ForgeryGPT’s effectiveness in both detecting forgeries and explaining them in a user-friendly dialogue format.
+This interactive capability highlights ForgeryGPT’s ability to combine precise forgery detection with natural language reasoning, providing users with a comprehensive and interpretable understanding of image manipulations.